sergiusens/snappy-docs/core/store.md

 ### Release channels

-On the store, snaps can be published into different channels at the same time: `stable`, `candidate` (release candidate), `beta`, and `edge`.
+On the Snap Store, snaps can be published into different channels at the same time: `stable`, `candidate` (release candidate), `beta`, and `edge`.
 This enables you to engage with users who are willing to test changes, and helps users decide how close to the leading edge of development they want to be.

 By default, snaps are installed from the `stable` channel.
 Versions of snaps from other channels need to be explicitly selected: